Skip to content

 Key specs: 2K video, IP65 rating, 360-degree pan, two-way audio, supports up to 9 cameras per app account

 What stands out: Multi-camera management is a feature normally reserved for $80-plus systems.
-We linked four units to one phone with no lag.
+Several units link to one phone without noticeable lag.

 Watch out for: Direct rain still kills it.
 The Wikipedia IP code reference states that IP65 combines dust-tight protection (level 6) with resistance to low-pressure water jets (level 5), which means a fully exposed porch fixture in heavy weather is outside its rating.
 The Symynelec belongs under an eave or in a hooded fixture only.